Reviews

 The auto-calibration is real and it works.
 When you place Proofgrade material in the machine, the lid camera reads the QR-code-like label on the sheet and automatically sets power, speed, and passes.
 I ran the first job using those auto-settings on 3mm Proofgrade basswood and got a clean result on the first attempt — no char fringing, no under-cutting, no adjustment needed.

 For context: my first job on the xTool P2 required about 45 minutes of test cuts before I dialed in the settings for the same basswood.
 Glowforge’s Proofgrade system saves that iteration time entirely for Glowforge-brand materials.
 The question is what happens when you use third-party materials — I’ll cover that below.
+For buyers who want a business framework around the Glowforge — which product categories work, what pricing looks like — our best laser engraver for small business guide includes Glowforge in the production comparison.

 Cutting Performance: Real Test Results